NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages-snupkg.md

 The [`SymbolPackageFormat`](/dotnet/core/tools/csproj#symbolpackageformat) property can have one of two values: `symbols.nupkg` (the default) or `snupkg`.
 If this property is not specified, a legacy symbol package will be created.

 > [!Note]
-> The legacy format `.symbols.nupkg` is still supported but only for compatibility reasons (see [Legacy Symbol Packages](Symbol-Packages.md)).
+> The legacy format `.symbols.nupkg` is still supported but only for compatibility reasons like native packages (see [Legacy Symbol Packages](Symbol-Packages.md)).
 NuGet.org's symbol server only accepts the new symbol package format - `.snupkg`.

 ## Publishing a symbol package